Job Points

 AUTOMATION (Computer Operator / Verifier / Scorer) — Automation is responsible for entering race times, scoring the meet, producing and posting results, producing ribbon labels, and finally reporting results to the division automation liaison.
 Automation volunteers sit in the shade on the deck of the pool.
 Computer Operator requires minimal training.
 The Verifier and Scorer require no training.

-TIMER — Will use a stop watch to accurately time the swimmer in their assigned lane from start to finish.
-Will record all the times on the time card and hand to head timer or runner.
+TIMER — The primary responsibility is to start the watch at the start of the race and stop it when the swimmer touches the wall.
+The highest and lowest times are dropped and the middle time becomes the official time for the lane.
 There are 3 timers in Every Lane.
 Head / Assistant Head Timers are experienced timers that act as a backup for timers if lane timers experience technical mishaps during races.

 CLERK OF COURSE — Assist in checking in swimmers prior to their event and instruct them as to which lane and heat they will swim.
 They will also direct the swimmers to the staging area to await their events.
 This is also a great way to get to know all the swimmers.